efdalyalcin/react_ts-weather-geolocation/README.md

 - If you encounter a CORS error, try uncommenting the code in the WeatherForecast component that uses mock data.
 Ensure your API key is correctly added to getWeatherForecast.ts.

+- The mock data is a response taken from the OpenWeatherMap API at Saturday, January 13, 2024 10:32:15 PM

 ### Performance Consideration:

 - Functions are not wrapped in useCallback unless passed to another component or used as a dependency.
 Memoization may increase memory use without bringing significant advantages.
 I have been reading about this topic and [here](https://medium.com/credera-engineering/when-should-usememo-and-usecallback-be-used-and-when-not-complete-with-examples-df13cd7a6cf4) is the article I gained insights from.